-Easy Tvorog or Farmers Cheese is a soft, tasty cheese that Russian’s farmers have made for centuries.
+Easy Tvorog is a soft, tasty cheese that Russian’s farmers have made for centuries.
 Although not quite mainstream yet, it is available in specialty grocery stores in Australia, and more commonly in North America and Europe.
 Traditionally, tvorog or farmers cheese is made with raw milk which has been allowed to sour naturally.
 If you are looking for a traditional, natural tvorog recipe which is full of probiotics and health benefits, then see my Farmers Cheese Tvorog from Greek Yogurt but that recipe takes 3 days (good things take time)!

 This is an easy tvorog shortcut recipe to bypass the naturally souring curdling process simply by adding a souring agent.
 In my case I use lemons, as my lemon tree seems to give me unending lemons, but you could also use white vinegar.
 I think it tastes milder than traditional tvorog, but still as tasty.
 If you are using tvorog or farmers cheese in a recipe, and you are wondering what to substitute it with, don’t.

-This Easy Tvorog or Farmers Cheese recipe will be done quicker than running to the grocery store to buy or find a substitute.
+This Farmers Cheese recipe will be done quicker than running to the grocery store to buy or find a substitute.
 So if you’re needing tvorog or farmers cheese for syrniki, blinchiki, vareniki, paskha cheesecake, goose’s feet cookies or just wanting to eat some fresh, try this easy recipe.
 Bon Appetit! Приятного аппетита!